A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco. They are decadently delicious and a long time tradition in Venice, Italy

 The fact that it’s only 170 calories doesn’t hurt either.

 Looking for more great cocktails?
-Jump over to these refreshing mixes:

 - Classic Aperol Spritz Recipe